MontiCore/montiarc/docs/Usage/Gradle/MontiArc.md

       serves the purpose to declare dependencies.
 The models of the dependencies will automatically be added to the `compileMontiarc` task and their java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
-    * `cd4pojo4montiarc` for the main source set and `sourceSetNameCd2pojo4montiarc` for others:\
+    * `cd2pojo4montiarc` for the main source set and `sourceSetNameCd2pojo4montiarc` for others:\
       Used to declare dependencies of MontiArc models on other class diagram projects.
 This configuration is not resolvable or consumable and only serves the purpose to declare dependencies.
 The models of the dependencies will automatically be added to the `compileMontiarc` task and their java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
-    * `montiarcSymbolDependencies` for the main source set and `sourceSetNameMontiarcSymbolDependencies` for others:\
+    * `montiarcSymbolpath` for the main source set and `sourceSetNameMontiarcSymbolpath` for others:\
       Loads the MontiArc dependencies (represented by .arcsym files).
 Do not use this configuration to _declare_ the dependencies (use `montiarc` for this purpose instead), but use this configuration, when you want to access the MontiArc models of the dependencies.
 (This configuration is automatically derived from the `montiarc` configuration, only considering the montiarc models.)
-    * `cd2pojo4montiarcSymbolDependencies` for the main source set and `sourceSetNameCd2pojo4montiarcSymbolDependencies`
+    * `cd2pojo4montiarcSymbolpath` for the main source set and `sourceSetNameCd2pojo4montiarcSymbolpath`
       for others:\
       Loads the class diagram dependencies of our MontiArc models (represented by .cdsym files).
 Do not use this configuration to _declare_ the dependencies (use `cd2pojo4montiarc` for this purpose instead), but use this configuration, when you want to access the class diagram dependencies.
 (This configuration is automatically derived from the `cd2pojo4montiarc` configuration, only considering the class diagram models.)
-    * `montiarcSymbolElements` for the main source set and `sourceSetNameMontiarcSymbolElements` for others:\
+    * `montiarcApiElements` for the main source set and `sourceSetNameMontiarcApiElements` for others:\
       Contains the jar of the MontiArc models (represented by .arcsym files) that is added to the default publication set.
 Is also used to publish the list of MontiArc dependencies of this project.
 To this end, it extends the `montiarc` configuration.
 By default, this configuration is only added for the main source set.
-    * `cd2pojo4montiarcSymbolDependencyElements` for the main source set and `sourceSetNameCd2pojo4montiarcSymbolDependencyElements` for others:\
+    * `cd2pojo4montiarcApiElements` for the main source set and `sourceSetNameCd2pojo4montiarcApiElements` for others:\
       Used to publish the list of class diagram dependencies of our MontiArc models.
 To this end, it extends the `cd2pojo4montiarc` configuration.
 By default, this configuration is only added for the main source set.
       If the project also applies the `cd2pojo` plugin, then the cd-symbols jar is also published with this